itsjustmahmoud/artbot-control-hub/docs/IMPLEMENTATION_STATUS.md

 - **Real-time updates work** through WebSocket connections
 - **Deployment is ready** with Docker and nginx configuration
 - **Security is implemented** with JWT and role-based access
+- **✅ NEW: Complete Create3 integration** with ROS2-based monitoring
+- **✅ NEW: Comprehensive OAK-D monitoring** with device health tracking
+- **✅ NEW: Enhanced metrics collection** for all robot components
+- **✅ NEW: Robust agent-backend communication** with detailed robot data

-The remaining work focuses on completing the agent software to interface with actual ROS2 robots and adding polish for production deployment.
+The remaining work focuses on completing the network auto-discovery feature and adding frontend polish for production deployment.